-Action 5: Regular Tree Trimming-High Priority
+Action 5: Reduce Vulnerability to Utility and Communication Lines - High Priority

 Description: Continue to implement the Tree Damage Mitigation Program to trim trees adjacent to utility lines to avoid power outages and therefore, maintain communication systems during and after hurricanes, thunderstorms, ice storms, and windstorms.
 National Grid complete "trimmed" the island in 2012 as part of their vegetation management planning.
 The town will continue to provide emergency tree and limb emergency removal and essential clean up after storm events per the Debris Management Plan as noted below.